 With ransomware cyber-attacks being big news at the moment, we explain how you can keep yourself protected from cyber-crime.

-Over the past few days a global cyber-attack has hit over 200,000 people in 150 countries, with the NHS in the UK being amongst the worst hit.
+In May 2017, a global cyber-attack has hit over 200,000 people in 150 countries, with the NHS in the UK being amongst the worst hit.
 In Scotland 12 Scottish health boards, including the ambulance service, were targeted and the episode has increased fears about internet security across the country.